 You should apply for a hardship variation before a lender takes court action against you.
 If you have been served with court documents you may still apply for a hardship variation.
 Contact the Consumer Action Law Centre for advice and help with this.
 Once a court has made an order against you, it is too late to apply for hardship.

 To find out if a court order has been made against you in the past, you can order a copy of your credit report, which will have this information.
 Your credit report also has information about your credit history, including requests for loans (as well as applications for mobile phones and utilities), late payments and unpaid debts.
+You can obtain a free copy of your credit file once every 12 months.

 Do I have to make mortgage payments if my house was damaged or destroyed, or if my situation has changed because of a disaster?